Small appliance: Prices

 Small appliances can be very inexpensive, such as an electric can opener, hot pot, toaster, or coffee maker which may cost only a few U.S. dollars, or very expensive, such as an elaborate espresso maker, which may cost several thousand U.S. dollars.
 Most homes in developed economies contain several cheaper home appliances, with perhaps a few more expensive appliances, such as a high-end microwave oven or mixer.
-A small appliances like chopper, juicer, grinder and mixer may cost you few dollars.
-Instead of buying separate units the food processor will be less expensive.
-Sometime these kind of smart appliances saves money as well as the space.
+A few small appliances like chopper, juicer, grinder and mixer may cost you a few dollars.
+Instead of buying separate units, a food processor will generally be less expensive.
+Sometime these kinds of smart appliances saves money as well as space.

 Powering

 Many small appliances are powered by electricity.
 The appliance may use a permanently attached cord that is plugged into a wall outlet or a detachable cord.
 The appliance may have a cord storage feature.
 A few hand-held appliances use batteries, which may be disposable or rechargeable.
 Some appliances consist of an electrical motor upon which is mounted various attachments so as to constitute several individual appliances, such as a blender, a food processor, or a juicer.
 Many stand mixers, while functioning primarily as a mixer, have attachments that can perform additional functions.

 A few gasoline and gas-powered appliances exist for use in situations where electricity is not expected to be available, but these are typically larger and not as portable as most small appliances.
 Items that perform the same function as small appliances but are hand-powered are generally referred to as tools or gadgets, for example a hand cranked egg beater, a grater, a mandoline, or a hand-powered meat grinder.